Milne Bay Historical Tour

 We awake with a delightful continental breakfast before heading out for a full day of touring.
-We head straight to Bomana War Cemetery.
-Here we will conduct a Remembrance Service to honour the fallen as your military history specialist recounts select stories from those who rest eternally at Bomana.
+We head straight to Bomana War Cemetery where we will conduct a Remembrance Service to honour the fallen as your military history specialist recounts select stories from those who rest eternally at Bomana.
 Private time will then be available to reflect on individual relative sites and take in the atmosphere.
-We will then take a bus out of Port Moresby heading towards Sogeri, along the Sogeri Highway, stopping off at Hombrom Bluff & Rouna Falls as we make our way to McDonald’s Corner and learn the importance of this area and continue to Owers’ Corner for the breathtaking views of the Owen Stanley Ranges.
+We will continue on our tour out of Port Moresby heading towards Sogeri, along the Sogeri Highway, passing by Hombrom Bluff & Rouna Falls as we make our way to McDonald’s Corner and learn the importance of this area and continue to Owers’ Corner for the breathtaking views of the Owen Stanley Ranges.

-This evening our Guide will provide a strategic backdrop to the battle of Milne Bay and the history.
+This evening our Guide will provide the strategic history to the battle of Milne Bay.
 (B, L, D).

-As the sun sets we will make our way down to the memorial and take up positions to commemorate the battle that ended on 7 September 1942.
+As the sun sets we will walk to the Milne Bay Memorial and take up positions to commemorate the battle that ended on 7 September 1942.
 Our group will lay a wreath and pay our respects to the fallen.
-After which we will return to the hotel for the evening meal and a good nights rest.
+We will return to the hotel for the evening meal and a good nights rest.
 (B,L,D) (Overnight Milne Bay)

-Today we will take to the water to visit three of the more than 500 islands that surround Milne Bay.
+Today we will be Island Hopping and take to the water to visit three of the more than 500 islands that surround Milne Bay.
 We will travel out of the Bay and stop at 3 completely distinct islands that highlight the natural beauty, colourful life and history of Milne Bay.
 Our first stop will be at historic Samarai Island.
 It is hard to believe that this tiny little island was once the provincial headquarters for the province.
 Although largely destroyed at the end of the Second World War, the island has been rebuilt and is reminiscent of a forgotten Australian country town, unique in Papua New Guinea.
 From Samarai we will hop across the China Straight to Kwato Island.
 This island is famous as the launching pad for the Abel missionaries, whose legacy in Milne Bay continues today with Abel descendants continuing their work today in the church, public and private sectors.
 The highlight of our tour to this pretty island is a visit to the hilltop Kwato Church, a beautiful stone church that has existed since missionary times.
 The last island we visit is idyllic Deka Island.
 This tropical island is fringed by a beautiful white sandy beach and coral reefs.
 Here we will relax with a picnic lunch and spend some time snorkelling if you wish (or if the conditions are right we can head to the manta ray cleaning station at Gonobarabara) (B,L,D)

-Saying goodbye to Milne Bay we will board our plane to return to Port Moresby.
-We will then check in to our original hotel.
+Today we farewell Milne Bay and board our plane to return to Port Moresby.
+We will check back in to our original hotel.
 The afternoon in Port Moresby will be filled with Independence Day festivities where you will be surprised and delighted with the spectacular array of cultural performances and tribal costumes.
 For dinner tonight we will head to the Royal Port Moresby Yacht Club or dine at our hotel.
 This will be the perfect way to finish your PNG experience.
 (B,L,D) (Overnight Port Moresby)

-Should time allow with the flights - we will include a visit to the PNG National Museum or the PNG Nature Park.
+Should time allow with the flights - we may include a visit to the PNG National Museum or the PNG Nature Park.

-Today we head home to Australia and reflect on our tour and what we have learnt, but once you are through immigration don't forget to take a look at Squadron Leader John Francis Jackson DFC Memorial.
+Today we head home to Australia and reflect on the beauty of Papua New Guinea and what we have learnt.
+Once you are through immigration don't forget to take a look at Squadron Leader John Francis Jackson DFC Memorial Display.
 (B)